alexiamcdonald/metaprogramming/slides/open_class.md

 config/initializers
 ```
 - Takes the latest version of the class
+- Allows for overriding
-- Allows for overwriting/add methods
+- Allows for adding new methods